-Goal 3: Barnes MS will engage in activities that prepare students to meet College, Career, and Military Readiness (CCMR) requirements in high school.
+Goal 3: Barnes MS will increase the number of activities that introduce and prepare students to meet College, Career, and Military Readiness (CCMR) requirements in high school from 25% to 75% by 2027.

 Performance Objective 1: Campus will follow the district's CCMR expectations for all seventh and eighth grade students in preparation for high school.